wingram1/drip-planner/README.md

 # Drip-Planner

+**THE ORIGINAL PROJECT HAS BEEN MOVED TO:** https://github.com/vcb-projects/drip-planner

 ## Purpose

 Under construction.
 Weather app for long-distance travel that will generate a dynamic forecast based on a trip